 This list doesn't include the stacks used to run the database engines.
 Those are pretty standard installs of the various products.
-For example, I'm running a Windows 2008 VPS running SQL Server 2012, 2008 and Oracle, and various CentOS VPS instances running the others.
+For example, I'm running a Windows 2008 VPS running SQL Server 2014 and Oracle, and various Ubuntu VPS instances running the others.